influxdata/docs-v2/content/v2.0/reference/flux/functions/strings/totitle.md

 {{% note %}}
 #### The difference between toTitle and toUpper
-The results of `toTitle()` and `toUpper` are often the same, however the difference is visible when special characters:
+The results of `toTitle()` and `toUpper` are often the same, however the difference is visible with special characters:

 ```js
 str = "ǳ"